gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 sounded serious about it."
 And then that person continued, "We don't do that kind of extended stays, but we were curious how would it go, and who this crazy guy is."

 I smiled inside and thought it worked like intended.
-The quote from Collin Powell was the inspiration for the specific angle I picked:
+The quote from Colin Powell was the inspiration for the specific angle I picked:

 > You'll know you're a good leader when people will follow you... if only out of curiosity.

-Next, I needed to convince my manager that I had to move.
+Next, I needed to convince my manager that I needed to move.
 I launched my conversation with a
 preamble: my only personal priority for 2019 is to recover.
 Tech people understand yearly goals and priorities.
 Then, I said my best bet is people in Munich, as they seem to know what they're doing.
 On my last trip, they said my case is more complex than anticipated, and I need to move to Munich